ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

 - **References**
   - The references used in the report.
-- **Appendix A: packages**
+- **Appendix A: abbreviations**
-  - A list of packages used in the report.
+  - A list of abbreviations used in the report.

 You can **preview** the two versions of the report from the `_examples` folder.